seyf1elislam/LocalLLM_OneClick_Colab/README.md

-## UltimateOneClickCobal 13B_LLM:
+## UltimateOneClickColab 13B_LLM:

 This repository contains a Colab notebook  that allows you to run Language Model (LLM) models with just one click.
 The notebook provides hundreds of pre-trained LLM models with a friendly interface.

 For now, I added 111 models, Quantized gmml_Q5_K_m, but I'll try to add more soon.
 All the most famous models exist, such as: